John Henry Livingston: Career

 Livingston was ordained into the ministry of the Dutch Reformed Church by the Classis of Amsterdam in 1770.
 Subsequent to his return from the Netherlands, Livingston served as a pastor to the Reformed Church in New York City.
 He became a leading figure in the church and negotiated the peaceful reunifications of its two opposing factions.

 In 1778, Livingston inherited the Jamaican sugar plantation Friendship Estate from his father-in-law, as the family were well-established slave owners in the Caribbean.
 Along with his brother-in-law Philip Philip Livingston (1741-1787), he sold the plantation and over two hundred slaves bound to the property in 1784.

+From 1787–1792, Livingston was the principal of Erasmus Hall Academy in Flatbush, NY.

 When Queen's College offered Livingston the presidency as early as 1807, he initially declined.
 However, the Trustees continued to offer, and Livingston accepted the post in 1810.
 He was also a professor of theology.
 Queen's College fell into financial trouble and was forced to close its doors in 1816.
 Livingston continued teaching at the New Brunswick Theological Seminary (which shared facilities with Queen's College), and continued to lobby and fundraise for the reopening of Queen's College.
 This was gained ten months after his death in 1825.